Brendonovich/prisma-client-rust/docs/pages/extra/raw.md

 # Raw Queries

 Sometimes the methods exposed by Prisma Client Rust cannot express the query you need.
+In this case, you can use the client's raw query capabilities to send arbitrary queries to your database.

+## Relational Databases

-In this case, the client's `_query_raw` and `_execute_raw` can be used to send raw SQL to your database with fully sanitised arguments.
+`_query_raw` and `_execute_raw` can be used to send raw SQL to your database with fully sanitised arguments.

 The `prisma_client_rust::raw` macro takes an SQL query as its first argument, followed by query variables of type `prisma_client_rust::PrismaValue`.
 To specify where in the query the variables should be inserted, use `{}`.